-Ferry ridership is expected to grow by more than 30 percent, from 24.5 million riders in 2017 to nearly 32 million in 2040.
+Washington State Ferries (WSF) ridership is expected to grow by more than 30 percent over the next 20 years, from 24 million today to 32.5 million in 2040.
 This increased demand presents challenges to an already overburdened fleet and aging infrastructure.

-Between now and 2040, 13 of the 23 WSF vessels are due for retirement and replacement.
-Without investment in new vessels, there is growing risk to service reliability that accumulates every year.
-Even with one-for-one replacement as older vessels retire, the current fleet size does not include sufficient relief vessels to support a reliable system.
+And by 2040, more than half of WSF’s 22-vessel fleet is due for retirement and replacement.
+Without significant investment in new vessels, there is growing risk to service reliability that accumulates every year.

 The Washington Ferry Coalition urges its members, business organizations, ferry communities, transportation advocates and all others who care about an effective and reliable state transportation system to show their support for additional ferry construction funding.